phalado/React-Redux-Capstone/README.md

 ![hero-screen][hero-screen]

-Finally, you can click in the button in the header to see the possible filters, beeing possible to filter by alignment - good, bad or neutral - by several teams of heroes or villains or, if you prefer, click in the name of any character to see its data.
+Finally, you can click in the button in the header to see the possible filters, being possible to filter by alignment - good, bad or neutral - by several teams of heroes or villains or, if you prefer, click in the name of any character to see its data.

 ![filter-screen][filter-screen]